SignPath/website/docs/documentation/projects.md

 Signing policies define the rules and permissions for signing and the certificate that will be used.
 Each signing request must use a specific signing policy.
 The signing request will then be processed according to this policy.

-Typically, a project contains these two singing policies:
+Typically, a project contains these two signing policies:

 * **test-signing** is used for internal builds that will be used for testing.
 It usually uses a self-signed certificate that is installed on test systems.
 Since this certificate is typically unknown on customer systems, test-signing often has wide permissions and few restrictions, if any.
 * **release-signing** is used for release builds that are shipped to customers and used on production systems.
 It typically uses a certificate purchased from a public Certificate Authority (CA).
 Software releases are sensitive and must be done in a secure, controlled and reproducible manner.
 Therefore, release-signing is often configured with few permissions and additional restrictions.